OutSystems/docs-odc/src/eap/reference/apis/public-rest-apis/overview.md

 ---
 summary: This article provides an overview of the OutSystems Developer Cloud (ODC) REST APIs.
-tags:
+tags: rest apis, authentication, user management, automation, oauth 2.0
 outsystems-tools:
+  - odc portal
 guid: be12dc22-fd28-4edb-af36-1edda72bddc3
 locale: en-us
 app_type: reactive web apps, mobile apps
 content-type:
   - conceptual
 audience:
+  - backend developers
+  - full stack developers
 platform-version: odc
 figma:
 ---
 # ODC REST APIs

 The OutSystems Developer Cloud (ODC) REST APIs allow you to create scripts, automation, and applications that leverage the resources of your ODC tenant, such as Users, Groups, App Roles, etc. You can use these APIs to automate and extend the built-in functionality provided with ODC.